- Physical impacts and adaptation

 The Environmental Protection Authority administers the NZEUR.

-The forestry, transport fuels, electricity production and industrial processes sectors have already started facing obligations to report their greenhouse gas emissions and surrender emission units.
-The waste and synthetic gases sectors will start facing full obligations under the emissions trading scheme in 2013.
+The forestry, transport fuels, electricity production and industrial processes sectors, waste and synthetic gases sectors have obligations to report their greenhouse gas emissions and surrender emission units.

 The agricultural sector has already started facing the obligation to report its emissions.
 However, the Government has yet to make decisions on when the agricultural sector will start facing obligations to surrender emission units.

 |Industrial processes||-||1 January 2010||1 July 2010|

 |1 January 2011||1 January 2012||1 January 2013|